gumaerc-testorg/14.09-january-iap-2016/content/pages/readings.md

 {{< tdopen >}}

-\* Holmstrom, Bengt. ["Understanding the Role of Debt in the Financial System."
-(PDF - 1.2MB)](http://www.bis.org/publ/work479.pdf) Bank for International Settlements Working Paper no. 479, 2015.
+\* Holmstrom, Bengt. {{% resource_link "09c2d7c0-c8d8-432a-b728-fd0d01166640" "\"Understanding the Role of Debt in the Financial System.\" (PDF - 1.2MB)" %}} Bank for International Settlements Working Paper no. 479, 2015.

-Gorton, Gary B. "[Questions and Answers about the Financial Crisis-Prepared for the US Financial Crisis Inquiry Commission](http://dx.doi.org/10.2139/ssrn.1557279)." _National Bureau of Economic Research_, February 2010.
+Gorton, Gary B. "{{% resource_link "d15fde3c-a2c4-49f7-b6a3-cab3238ce318" "Questions and Answers about the Financial Crisis-Prepared for the US Financial Crisis Inquiry Commission" %}}." _National Bureau of Economic Research_, February 2010.

-\* Caballero, Ricardo J., and Arvind Krishnamurthy. "[Collective Risk Management in a Flight to Quality Episode](http://dx.doi.org/10.1111/j.1540-6261.2008.01394.x)." _The Journal of Finance_ 63, no. 5 (2008): 2195–230.
+\* Caballero, Ricardo J., and Arvind Krishnamurthy. "{{% resource_link "064e360f-e766-466d-bf13-8e34bb3eded8" "Collective Risk Management in a Flight to Quality Episode" %}}." _The Journal of Finance_ 63, no. 5 (2008): 2195–230.

 {{< tdclose >}}